volt

 • a combination of the above.

-The difference in electric potential between two points in a static electric field is defined as the work needed per unit of charge to move a test charge between the two points.
+The difference in electric potential between two points in a static electric field is defined as the energy needed per unit of charge to move a test charge between the two points.

 V = \dfrac{E}{Q}